 ‘The game begins at level-cap' is a common phrase in any MMO, and WoW is no different.
 Once you've hit level 120, you'll want to farm up gear so that you can move on to more challenging content - whether that is M+ dungeons, raids or organised PvP (though that's a topic for a different article).

 However, there are so many places to go and things to do that it can get confusing.
 Should I finish off the remaining quests in my current zone, or go straight to World Quests for rep farming?
 When do I start running dungeons?
-Am I geared for M+10 (hint: no)?
+Am I geared for M+15 (probably not)?

 Your first source of gear will be questing.
 At level 120, normal quest rewards start at item level 280, although can be higher (up to about 300) for quests at the end of a long chain.